Measureit/Measureit.github.io/docs/_posts/2021-06-07-github_action_for_dotnet.md

 - **Setup dotnet** - use predefined action **actions/setup-dotnet@v1** to setup dotnet environment **``with``** version `'5.0.x'`

-- **Set VERSION variable from tag** - read version number from git tag and set it as variable
+- **Set VERSION variable from tag** - read version number from git tag and set it as a variable

 - **Build** - execute dotnet publish command with version number retrieved from git tag